Centers of Excellence

 Provision is made to include all consulting services and external case managers as members of the interdisciplinary team.

-The treatment plan is structured to include the patient/family's goals and discharge planning issues.
+The care plan is structured to include the patient/family's goals and discharge planning issues.
 An estimated length of stay and assessment of discharge needs are identified within the parameters of the long term goals.
 Through the case management process, the treatment plan is shared with the patient/family and, when appropriate, the individual's insurer to facilitate communication, reimbursement and a collaborative discharge plan.

 Discipline specific goals are discussed during treatment sessions and include the family during specific family training sessions.
 Every effort is made to meet patient/family needs and goals through participation in the decision making process.